What is a careless and imprudent driving charge in Missouri?

 What is careless and imprudent driving?

+Many may do what the state defines as “careless driving” without even realizing it.
 Missouri does not have specific legislation prohibiting reckless driving.
 Instead, the state has a careless and imprudent driving law, which requires that motorists do the following:

 - Operate their vehicles in a “careful and prudent manner”